Are you thinking about revamping your out-of-date website, but don’t know where to begin?

 We all know that we have a tendency to procrastinate endlessly, unless we are given a deadline.

 You can’t manage a business unless you create goals and meet them by a specific date and time.
 Creating a web design is no different.
 The delivery schedule is critical.
 As a result, it should be mentioned and highlighted in the RFP for website development.
+Here are the key dates to outline:

 First and foremost, define the website project launch target date, when you intend your website to go online.